antaramukh/Banking-Portal/README.md

 # Banking-Portal
- Banking Portal Knowledge Solutions Internship Project
+ Banking Portal - Knowledge Solutions India - Internship Project

  The Java and JSP files can be found in the 'bankproj' folder.